winglang/docsite/blog/2023-09-25-constructs-methods.md

   env: { DB_HOST: "af43b12" }
 );

-// ... some more code
+// ...later

 fn.addEnvironment("DB_NAME", "orders");
 ```

-However, this extra flexibility introduces some challenges once we try to compose constructs together.
+However, the flexibility to mutate constructs introduces some challenges once we try to compose them together.
 In this blog post I'll highlight some of these challenges, and explain several of the best practices for designing APIs that avoid these pitfalls.

 [AWS CDK]: https://github.com/aws/aws-cdk